 That which, from being potential, learns and grasps knowledge through the one who is complete and able to teach either (a) must not [be said to] be acted upon, or alteration [must be said] to be in two ways: (b) a change [metabolē] into a condition [of] privation, and (c) [a change] into dispositions [hexeis] and the nature.
 (Soul II.5 417b11–16, my trans.)

 Aristotle’s analysis of the completion of potency shows that it can be described in three ways, which reduce to the best one.
 The completion of learning is either (b) the rearrangement of something to deprive it of a privation—an option that cancels itself out and leads to (c) coming into one’s own potencies and nature, or (a) a process that is not initiated by an other, but by a source setting itself to work.
-Can this analysis be generalized, that is, can all change be described in these terms?
-In chapter 6 I argue that Aristotle answers in the affirmative.
+This analysis can be generalized, that is, all change can be described in these terms.

 Modal Consequences of Potency